 Eventually, the equipment ages out or needs replacement after an emergency.
 Do you know which model is the right choice for your business?

-As Chicago’s leading commercial fire restoration company, we’re often asked about portable fire extinguishers in the workplace.
-They play an invaluable role in keeping everyone at your business safe, but extinguisher requirements, types and even placement can seem confusing.
+As Chicago’s leading commercial fire restoration company, we often get asked the question, “What kind of fire extinguisher do I need for my business?”
+These safety devices play an invaluable role in keeping everyone at your business safe, but extinguisher requirements, types and even placement can seem confusing.

 Choosing Commercial Fire Extinguishers: 6 Things You Need to Know